springboardretail/springboard-data-migrations/docs/srdm/imports/attach_store_credits.md

 ## Options
 * `-f <custom_field_name>` Set the custom field name that should store the gift card number.
 Default value is "Store Credit #"
-* `-s` Set the system that the store credits were generated in.
+* `-s <system_name>` Set the system that the store credits were generated in.
 Useful if the system has special rules such as Lightspeed where the customer numbers have a special character that the store credits(gift cards) do not have
+* `-i <import_set_id>` Allows you to set an import set ID so you can choose only the specific batch of imported gift cards that are actually store credits

 ## Running import